kaivantaylor/Code-Wars/README.md

 nextHappyYear (1001) ==> return (1023)
 Explanation:
-As the Next closest year with only distinct digits is 1023 .
+As the Next closest year with only distinct digits is 1023 .e